VAT Registration UAE > Blog > Value Added Tax > Tips to ensure your business is audit-ready

 Assess changes in company activity

-Remember to document throughout the fiscal year
+Document throughout the financial year

 Assign responsibilities